 - Cover Page (Name, District and School, Assignment)

-- Outstanding Community Service (2 page maximum)
+- Outstanding Community Engagement (Two-page maximum)

-- Continuous Professional Growth (3 page maximum)
+- Continuous Professional Growth (Three-page maximum)

-- Exceptional School Service - Letters of Support
+- Letters of Support

 Step 4 – Verifying Signatures